Best Practices for Securing Privileged Accounts

 - There can be no single point of failure:

-- The system's credential vault must be replicated between at least two servers.
+- The system's credential vault must be replicated between at least

 - In the event that a single instance of the password management

 system or credential vault is off-line, other instances should continue